The ideal intersection property for essential groupoid C*-algebras: Introduction

 Our proof of Theorem~\ref{thmintro:characterisation-confined-subgroups-minimal-case} begins with the study of the ideal intersection property.
 We first treat in Theorem~\ref{thm:seciso} groupoids with compact space of units, and subsequently obtain a result for groupoids with locally compact space of units in Section~\ref{sec:alexandrov-groupoid}.
-For groupoids that do not necessarily arise from a group action, a one-point compactification of the unit space does not necessarily lead to a well-defined groupoid.
-Instead we consider a notion of Alexandrov groupoid in Section~\ref{sec:alexandrov-groupoid}, which allows us to obtain the following theorem from the corresponding result for groupoids with compact space of units. \begin{introtheorem}[See Theorems~\ref{thm:seciso} and~\ref{thm:characterisation-locally-compact-case}] Let $\cG$ be an {\'e}tale groupoid with locally compact Hausdorff space of units.
-Assume that $\cG$ is Hausdorff, that $\cG^+$ is $\sigma$-compact, or that $\cG$ is minimal and has a compact space of units.
+For groupoids that do not necessarily arise from a group action, a one-point compactification of the unit space leads to the notion of Alexandrov groupoid $\cG^+$, which allows us to obtain the following theorem from the corresponding result for groupoids with compact space of units. \begin{introtheorem}[See Theorems~\ref{thm:seciso} and~\ref{thm:characterisation-locally-compact-case}] Let $\cG$ be an {\'e}tale groupoid with locally compact Hausdorff space of units.
+Assume that $\cG$ is topologically transitive, and that either $\cG$ is Hausdorff or $\cG^+$ is $\sigma$-compact.
 Then $\Cstaress(\cG)$ has the ideal intersection property if and only if $\cG$ has no essentially confined amenable sections of isotropy groups.
-Further, $\cG^+$ is $\sigma$-compact if $\cG$ is $\sigma$-compact. \end{introtheorem}
+Further, $\cG^+$ is $\sigma$-compact if $\cG$ is $\sigma$-compact. \end{introtheorem} Note that we actually prove a more general statement (see Theorems~\ref{thm:seciso} and~\ref{thm:characterisation-locally-compact-case} for details).
+The reason why an additional hypothesis like topological transitivity is required is the surprising observation that stabilizer groups of the Hamana-Furstenberg groupoid (see Theorem~\ref{thmintro:injective} below) are not always amenable, in contrast to the case of transformation groupoids arising from group actions on compact spaces.
+We present a concrete and elementary example in Remark~\ref{rem:NotAllStabAmen} (see also the remark at the end of the introduction).